 - Do you expect to use a lot of health care services next year?

 Make sure your policy covers you for services you need in the near future.

 “Are you planning to have any surgeries or grow your family in the next year?
 If so, choose a plan that will meet your needs and keep your out-of-pocket costs lower,” says Truong.
 Also, look at other value-added services on your plan like health coaching and vision discounts that could help offset higher premium rates.

 If you’re on a family plan, consider the new needs of your children.
 Are they playing sports now?
 If so, copays may be a more relevant factor to you than in previous years.

-Is your current doctor still in the plan’s network?
+- Is your current doctor still in the plan’s network?

-Remember, you can only make changes during open enrollment — unless you have a special enrollment qualifying event during the year.
+Remember, you can only make changes during open enrollment, unless you have a special enrollment qualifying event during the year.
 And as a word of caution, “If you select the wrong plan, you’ll have to wait till next year’s open enrollment period to correct the mistake,” says Truong.

-Reminder: Open enrollment began Nov.
-1, 2017, and will end on Jan.
-31, 2018.
+Reminder: Open enrollment will begin Oct.
+15, 2018, and will end on Dec.
+15, 2018.
 For coverage to start on Jan.
-1, 2018, you must renew by Dec.
-15, 2017.
+1, 2019, you must renew by Dec.
+15, 2018.

-This story was updated in December 2017 to reflect new dates.
+This story was updated in September 2018 to reflect new dates.